-4. Go for a French inspired look
+9. Go for a French inspired freestanding bath

-Baths don't come much more luxurious than this Bateau roll-top (opens in new tab) from The Water Monopoly.
+Freestanding baths don't come much more luxurious than this Bateau roll-top (opens in new tab) from The Water Monopoly.
 A reproduction of a late 19th-century French double ended bath with a plinth base, it is perfect for creating a feel of period grandeur, especially with this polished finish.

 When buying a cast iron bath always check your floor first, often floors in old homes will need to be specially reinforced to support the weight.

-6. Add pattern with floral detailing
+11. Add pattern with floral detailing

 To complement their country-style interiors and give their freestanding roll top a unique twist, the owners of this bathroom cleverly decoupaged the outside of their tub in pieces of Peony & Sage's Fleur (opens in new tab) fabric.

-8. Add glamour with burnished metallics
+12. Add glamour with burnished metallics

 Made from acrylic rather than the classic cast iron, but with the same timeless style, this Dulwich roll top (opens in new tab) from Victoria Plum is a great budget option for the owners – both first time buyers – of this Nottinghamshire cottage.